leonmightyhive/vodafoneCopyGAData/README.md

 ### Create the tables.json file
 1. Go to `https://bigquery.cloud.google.com/queries/`
 2. Click on **Compose Query**
-3. Enter the following query, replacing [PROJECT_ID].[DATASET_ID] with the source Project ID and Dataset ID:
+3. Enter the following query in the query window, replacing [PROJECT_ID].[DATASET_ID] with the source Project ID and Dataset ID:
 ```sql
 SELECT table_id FROM `[PROJECT_ID].[DATASET_ID].__TABLES_SUMMARY__`
 ```